tark-hidden/pyramid_classy/README.rst

 ==============
 Translation and bug fix in progress.

-I like Flask.
-Almost all of my projects are just a combination of Flask, Flask-Classy and Flask-Admin.
-But now I have decided to try my hand at Pyramid.

 Pyramid-Classy is an extension that allows implementing several commonly used features.
-The main idea was taken from the Flask-Classy written by Freedom Dumlao, god bless him.
+The idea was taken from the Flask-Classy written by Freedom Dumlao.

-For example, Pyramid-Classy will automatically generate routes based on the methods in your views, at the same time providing a simple way to override those routes using Pyramid's familiar decorator
+Pyramid-Classy will automatically generate routes based on the methods in your views, at the same time providing a simple way to override those routes using Pyramid's familiar decorator.

 Installation
 ------------